-One of the biggest business decisions at HubSpot, a B2B SaaS company, was transitioning from a marketing-and-sales-heavy business model to a self-service freemium model.
+One of the most important business initiatives at HubSpot, a B2B SaaS company, was transitioning from a marketing-and-sales-heavy business model to a self-service freemium model.

 This resulted in the creation of our growth team and a new era of data-driven experimentation at the company.
 The growth team now owns and manages the freemium funnel from user acquisition to monetization.

 HubSpot is a large, fast-growing company with many B2B products and many product teams, so running experiments is a complex process.

-So, let’s dive into how we think about experiments and our process in determining the best experiments to run, and how startups can apply the same principles.
+So, let’s dive into how we think about experiments, our process in determining the best experiments to run, and how startups can apply the same principles.

 I previously gave a talk based on this post and have included the video and slides below.

 Why run experiments?

 We run experiments to improve the user experience of our product, increase the number of people who sign up for our products, encourage users to engage with the product, and make it simple for users to upgrade to a paid product.

-There are a ton of factors which might cause a metric to change, from overall market sentiment to new products being released to a single blog post published by another unrelated website.
+There are many factors that might impact a metric, from overall market sentiment to new products being released to a single blog post published by another unrelated website.

 By running controlled experiments, we are able to isolate any improvement or decrease in performance to a single factor and make business and product decisions based on both qualitative and quantitative data.

 How do we think about experiments?

-We generally run experiments for two reasons, (1) to optimize a conversion point or (2) to learn how a new variable affects performance.
+We generally run experiments for two reasons, (1) to optimize a conversion rate or (2) to learn how a new variable affects performance.

 Then when we run the experiment, we track the experimental cohort holistically.